versiledev/versile-python/doc/overview.rst

 :term:`Versile Python` is an implementation for python v2.6+ and v3.x of :term:`Versile Platform`\ .

-Python "combines remarkable power with very clear syntax", and :term:`VPy` makes service interaction particularly easy.
+Python combines remarkable power with clear syntax and :term:`VPy` makes service interaction particularly easy.
 By taking advantage of flexible python language capabilities, :term:`VPy` offers a natural syntax for interacting with remote objects as if they were